ruveendra/ruveendra/README.md

 ## 🚀 Featured Project

-### Collaborative Editor for Atticus (atticus.io)

-Worked on the collaborative editing experience for **Atticus**, a book writing and publishing platform used by over **100,000 authors**.
+### Atticus (https://www.atticus.io/): Atticus is a book-writing and formatting plaform with 100K+ active authors around the world

-Built a real-time collaboration layer on top of the Slate/Plate rich-text editor, enabling multiple authors to co-author books in realtime.
+Core senior engineer leading the collaboration engine for Atticus, built on top of its rich-text editor, allowing authors to co-author books in real-time

 Implemented:

 * CRDT-Based Sync Engine: Integrated Yjs to handle concurrent, offline-first document synchronization and automatic conflict resolution
 * Social Collaboration Features: live presence tracking, commenting systems, and a suggestions (track changes) engine
-* Custom Rich-Text Extensions: Slate custom serializers, normalizers, and plugins to support formatting like ornamental breaks, footnotes, callout boxes, and indents
+* Custom Rich-Text Extensions: Slate custom serializers, normalizers, and plugins to support formatting
 * Asynchronous Document Processing: Designed off-thread compilation pipelines to handle PDF and ePub rendering without blocking the main editor thread

 ---